Skip to main content

 Outline Of Syllabus

-The module intents to cover the following key themes:
+The module covers the following key topics:

-- Difference between growth and scaleup
+• Difference between regular growth of firms and scaleup (fast growth) of startups

-- Strategies and modes of entrepreneurial growth
+• Determinants, consequences, stages, and modes of entrepreneurial growth

 Teaching Methods